List of Scott Pilgrim characters: Wallace Wells

-Wallace is played by Kieran Culkin in the film Scott Pilgrim vs. the World.
+Wallace is played by Kieran Culkin in the film Scott Pilgrim vs. the World, and reprises his role in the 2023 anime series Scott Pilgrim Takes Off.

 Knives Chau

 Knives Chau is a 17-year-old Chinese-Canadian high-school girl and self-described "Scott-aholic".
 Scott dates her for a short while, but breaks up with her after he meets Ramona (though he initially "forgets" to break up with her).
 Initially a quiet, typical schoolgirl, after their break-up, she cuts and dyes her hair and changes her clothing style, hoping to win Scott back by becoming more of a hipster.
-Her discovery that Scott was cheating on her with Ramona causes tension between the two girls, sometimes culminating in actual fights, though later the two reach a level of acceptance of one another.
+Her discovery that Scott was cheating on her with Ramona causes tension between the two girls, sometimes culminating in actual fights, though later the two reach a level of mutual acceptance.
 She starts dating Sex Bob-Omb's groupie Young Neil, although she is still in love with Scott.
-She and Young Neil later break up, but Knives still hangs out with the group.
+She and Neil later break up, but Knives still hangs out with the group.
 She initially idolizes Envy Adams, based on her success as a musician and her former relationship with Scott, but is soon disenchanted when Envy has her drummer Lynette Guycott punch Knives hard enough to knock the highlights out of her hair.
 Knives' father becomes aware of Scott's past relationship with his daughter, causing him to hunt Scott down and try to kill him, though Scott later earns his acceptance.
 Knives becomes aware of her father's plot when Scott tries to hide in the Second Cup, where Knives is newly employed.
 In Vol. 6, Knives turns 18 and goes off to university.
 Scott and Knives reconcile and remain friends.

 O'Malley used St. Michael's College School as the school Knives attends: in real life it is an all-boys school.
 O'Malley described her height as "short."